TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 Tyk offers the following rate limiting algorithms to protect your APIs:

 1. Distributed Rate Limiter.
 Most performant, not 100% accurate.
 Recommended for most use cases.
 Implements the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
 2. Redis Rate Limiter.
 Less performant, 100% perfect accuracy.
-Implements the [sliding window log algorithm](https://developer.redis.com/develop/dotnet/aspnetcore/rate-limiting/sliding-window/).
+Implements the [sliding window log algorithm](https://developer.redis.com/develop/dotnet/aspnetcore/rate-limiting/sliding-window).
+3. Fixed Window Rate Limiter.
+Good performance.
+Implements the [fixed window algorithm](https://redis.io/learn/develop/dotnet/aspnetcore/rate-limiting/fixed-window).

 ### Distributed Rate Limiter (DRL)

 This is the default rate limiter in Tyk.
 It is the most performant but has a trade-off that the limit applied is approximate, not exact.
-To use a less performant, exact rate limiter, review the Redis rate limiter below.
+To use a less performant, exact rate limiter, review the Redis Rate Limiter below.

 The Distributed Rate Limiter will be used automatically unless one of the other rate limit algorithms are explicitly enabled via configuration.